rozek/blockly-ai-playground/README.md

 [Blockly](https://developers.google.com/blockly) is a visual programming environment developed by Google that allows users to create code using drag-and-drop "Lego"-like blocks.
 It is designed to simplify coding by abstracting away the syntax, making it accessible for beginners and educational purposes.

-By combining these two technologies, the "blockly-ai-agent" offers beginners and casual programmers an easy way to play and experiment with their own AI agents!
+By combining these two technologies, the "blockly-ai-playground" offers beginners and casual programmers an easy way to play and experiment with AI and build their own AI agents!

 ## Prerequisites ##

-"blockly-ai-agent" can be used with any AI provider offering an [OpenAI compatible API](https://platform.openai.com/docs/api-reference) - this may be [OpenAI](https://openai.com/) itself, [Perplexity](https://www.perplexity.ai/) (which was used for development), [Ollama](https://ollama.com/) (which runs LLMs locally on one's computer) and, presumably, many others.
+"blockly-ai-playground" can be used with any AI provider offering an [OpenAI compatible API](https://platform.openai.com/docs/api-reference) - this may be [OpenAI](https://openai.com/) itself, [Perplexity](https://www.perplexity.ai/) (which was used for development), [Ollama](https://ollama.com/) (which runs LLMs locally on one's computer) and, presumably, many others.

 As a consequence, you will need